 And there we have it: in the natural state, greenhouse gas concentration changes were generally part of Earth’s intricate climate feedback processes.
 But we also know of a few past events that started with greenhouse gas changes.
 A key example is the Paleocene-Eocene Thermal Maximum (PETM) which occurred 56 million years ago and was the most dramatic natural event of the past 66 million years.
 At that time, burps of methane and carbon dioxide, likely triggered by volcanic processes, caused a shock-change in the carbon inventory of Earth’s climate system and a rapid global warming event.
 This well-studied event provides useful information about the likely consequences of humanity’s industrial-age emissions.

-The PETM saw carbon dioxide concentration in the atmosphere increase to 500 parts per million (ppm) or more.
+The PETM saw carbon dioxide concentration in the atmosphere increase by 500 parts per million (ppm) or more.
 By comparison, humanity’s carbon injection into the climate system has so far changed atmospheric carbon dioxide concentrations by 130 to 140 ppm.
 But the rate of this recent change far exceeds that of the PETM.
 In recent years, human-caused carbon emissions were 10 times more rapid than during the PETM.
 It is this rapidity that concerns climate researchers.

 Humanity’s super-rapid carbon dioxide emissions are acidifying the oceans because they do not allow enough time for neutralizing reactions with sea-floor sediments, which requires thousands of years.
 In other words, the rapidly increasing ocean acidification marks a disequilibrium that is growing out of control.
 Something very similar happened during the PETM, albeit at a less dramatic rate.
 Despite that slower growth of the PETM disequilibrium, it took about 200,000 years for the ocean and climate system to recover.
 That is a strong indication of the sort of timescale Mother Nature will need to clean up our mess.